MK2112/nn-zero-to-hero-notes/T002 - Intro to LLMs - Director's Cut/T002 - Intro_to_LLMs - Director's_Cut - Notes.md

 ### An Academic Perspective

-A perceived academic notion is that of [two general modi operandi](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow) in the human brain:
+A perceived academic notion is that of [two general modes of operation](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow) in the human brain:
 - **System 1** describes a sort of cache, the idea of quick-fire response requiring little to no effort.
 - **System 2** adds the capability of processing complexity at a price of slower, logical, effortful thinking